 Everyone really enjoyed this simple marinated roasted beet salad with goat cheese and mint, so it's getting added to my "Make Again" file.

-How Many Calories and WW Points in this Salad?
+How Many Calories and WW Points in this Beet Salad?

-According to my calculations each serving has 141 calories and:
+According to my calculations each serving has about 141 calories.

 2 *SmartPoints (Green plan)